-To give everyone a space and opportunity to do this, we are creating a Community Tree of Loss.
-This will be displayed in the porch of the Haxby and Wigginton Methodist Church from Saturday 20th to Sunday 28th March 2021.
+To give everyone a space and opportunity to do this, we created a Community Tree of Loss.
+This was displayed in the porch of the Haxby and Wigginton Methodist Church from Saturday 20th to Sunday 28th March 2021.

 How to Join In

-Write the name of the person or thing that you are missing, or a phrase or even a poem to express how you feel.
+People were invited to print out leaf templates and write the name of the person or thing that they were missing, or a phrase or even a poem to express how they felt.

 The Tree of Loss Display

 The bare tree was displayed in the church porch from 20th March 2021, with leaves gradually being added to it over the coming days.

 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord. — Romans 8:38–39